-Cold calling might seem a bit outdated in the digital age, but this channel can still prove to be successful.
-Cold calls can often work better than cold emails because if the prospect picks up, you’re speaking with a real person directly — not competing for attention in their inbox.
+This channel might seem a bit outdated in the digital age, but this channel can still prove to be successful.
+Cold calls usually work better than cold emails because if the prospect picks up, you’re speaking with a real person directly — not competing for attention in their inbox.

-Local Marketing: 6 Channels To Boost Your Foot Traffic & Local Sales
+Local Marketing: 6 Channels To Boost Your Foot Traffic And Local Sales

 “Ok, Google, show me a Mexican restaurant near me.”
 Normally a hungry customer will see a Google map, 3-pack results with snippets, and search engine results with paid going first.
 Few people search any further.

 On the whole, a customer decision will depend on star rating, quantity and quality of reviews, and location proximity.
 You, as a marketer, can impact all the above except geography.
 How?
 To improve local search results, optimize listings, manage reviews, use local keywords, and ensure consistency across locations.

 Social media is ideal for word of mouth franchise advertising, creating a strong bond with local communities, and putting your brand in front of a new audience.